Best Running Backpacks of 2025

 This pack looks and feels like a running vest in the shoulder straps and back panel and like a small climbing pack if you look at the pack's body.
 We use this pack for long runs in the mountains, summiting peaks, and for winter running where you need to bring extra layers, and it feels the most like a smaller-volume running vest while still having the extra capacity for longer or colder missions.
 In fact, this is in our Running Vest Guide as a winner for the best high-capacity vest.

-The shoulder straps are made with breathable mesh, and each has three stretch mesh pockets – a soft flask pocket, a larger drop-in pocket that stretches over the top of the water bottle pocket, and a smaller drop-in pocket where the shoulder straps are sewn into the pack.
+The shoulder straps are made with breathable mesh, and each has three stretch mesh pockets—a soft flask pocket, a larger drop-in pocket that stretches over the top of the water bottle pocket, and a smaller drop-in pocket where the shoulder straps are sewn into the pack.
 This isn’t the most pockets of any running pack, but it’s enough, and the larger pocket is more than big enough for several bars, a phone, Buff, gloves, and more.

-It also has a very secure way to carry your trekking poles.
+It also has a very secure way to carry your running poles or trekking poles.
 Both sides of the pack have long, thin, drop-in pockets that fit a folding trekking pole perfectly.
 When you’ve arrived at your scrambling objective, folding away and stashing your poles here ensures they won’t fall out of your pack and won’t get in the way while you’re climbing.
 This pack also has two ice axe storage hooks and Black Diamond’s on-the-go trekking pole carry loops that allow you to stash your folding poles behind you without taking the pack off.

 However, the Distance 15 doesn’t have any exterior pockets on the main pack body.
 We prefer to have an exterior pocket on the rear of the pack to quickly stash a layer or some extra food.
 We often use one of the trekking pole pockets for storing layers and use the other side for our poles, though only one pole fits well in each pocket, so this isn’t a perfect solution.